Welcome to my guide that looks at some of the best things to do in Venice.

 7. A Gondola Tour on Grand Canal

-A gondola ride through the canals of Venice is on the top list of the things to do in Venice for thousands of tourists.
+A gondola ride through the canals is on the top list of the things to do in Venice for thousands of tourists and for good reason — it’s an experience like no other.

 The cost for a 30 minutes day ride is 90 euros (max 5 people) and 110 euro between 7pm and 8am.
 See this guide to riding a gondola in Venice for more tips.